Kenneth Kiesler

 “Conductor Kenneth Kiesler cannot be praised too extravagantly for his expert leadership of the batteries of voices and instruments employed in this performance…Maestro Kiesler presides over this performance as though it were the summation of his life’s work.” – Voix des Arts

-“It stands as one of the most memorable recordings of 2014.” –The Examiner
+“It stands as one of the most memorable recordings of 2014.” – The Examiner

 “…this is a great performance of a great work.
-The recording quality is consistently fine; and over and above that is the power and intensity of all the musicians taking part, clearly under Kiesler’s inspiring direction.” –International Record Review
+The recording quality is consistently fine; and over and above that is the power and intensity of all the musicians taking part, clearly under Kiesler’s inspiring direction.” – International Record Review

 “The performance of this gigantic work deserves nothing but praise.
-The chorus and orchestra perform excellently under Kenneth Kiesler.” –American Record Guide
+The chorus and orchestra perform excellently under Kenneth Kiesler.” – American Record Guide

 Kiesler’s students have won many of the world’s major international competitions, such as the Donatella Flick-London Symphony Orchestra, Maazel/Vilar, Eduardo Mata, and Nicolai Malko Competitions, and hold positions with major orchestras, opera companies, and music schools.
-He served as visiting artist and music advisor to the orchestras of the Manhattan School of Music and has been a regular visiting artist at the Royal Academy of Music in London.
-He has led many master classes for the League of American Orchestras and Conductors’ Guild, at Oxford University, and in Moscow, Berlin, Leipzig, Vilnius, London, Rome, Sao Paulo, New York, and for the Ministry of Culture in Mexico City.

-Early in his career, Kiesler was assistant conductor of the Indianapolis Symphony, music director of the South Bend Symphony, and principal conductor of the Congress of Strings and the Saint Cecilia Orchestra – where his “Tribute to Shostakovich” and national broadcasts brought widespread acclaim.
-Kiesler was the recipient of the 1988 Helen M. Thompson Award, presented by the American Symphony Orchestra League to the outstanding American music director under the age of 35.
-He was one of three selected for the Leonard Bernstein American Conductors Program and conducted the Ensemble Intercontemporain in sessions led by Pierre Boulez for the centenary of Carnegie Hall.
+Kiesler was the recipient of the 1988 Helen M. Thompson Award, presented by the American Symphony Orchestra League to the outstanding American music director under the age of 35, and the Governor’s Arts Award (Illinois).
+He was one of three selected for the Leonard Bernstein American Conductors Program with the National Symphony Orchestra, and conducted the Ensemble Intercontemporain in masterclass sessions led by Pierre Boulez for the centenary of Carnegie Hall.
 At the 1986 Stokowski Competition, he was awarded the Silver Medal by Maurice Abravanel, and special recognition for best performance of Appalachian Spring, by Morton Gould.

-Kiesler’s teachers include Carlo Maria Giulini, Fiora Contino, Julius Herford, Erich Leinsdorf, John Nelson, and James Wimer.
-He is included in Steven Sherman’s Leonard Bernstein at Work: The Final Years, Jeannine Wagar’s Conductors in Conversation: Fifteen Contemporary Conductors Discuss Their Lives and Profession, Allan Ho’s Shostakovich Reconsidered, and David Saler’s Serving Genius, the biography of the great Italian conductor, Carlo Maria Giulini.
+Kiesler’s teachers include Carlo Maria Giulini, Erich Leinsdorf, John Nelson, Fiora Contino, Julius Herford, and James Wimer.
+He is included in Steven Sherman’s Leonard Bernstein at Work: The Final Years, Jeannine Wagar’s Conductors in Conversation: Fifteen Contemporary Conductors Discuss Their Lives and Profession, Allan Ho’s Shostakovich Reconsidered, and David Saler’s Serving Genius, the biography of the great Italian conductor Carlo Maria Giulini.

 Kiesler is a trained wilderness guide and occasionally leads expeditions in the wilderness areas of Maine.

 The Indianapolis News said: “Kiesler is a man with a musical mind at work.
 He recognizes a piece for what it is, whether it be Bach’s Third Suite or Respighi’s Roman Festivals.
-He reads, interprets and conducts idiomatically, in the spirit in which a given work was written.”
+He reads, interprets, and conducts idiomatically, in the spirit in which a given work was written.”

 Education